Ripley6811/TixCalendar/README.md

 Can extend the length of the displayed month by prepending and appending additional weeks for display and selection.

+If `selectrange` is set to `True` then a range of dates can be selected by holding ctrl or shift or the right mouse button while clicking the left mouse button.

 Works with a StringVar for storing the selected date.
 A StringVar can be passed to the Calendar as a parameter or else it creates one internally.
 Use `date_str` or `date_obj` to retrieve the selected date from Calendar.

 Usage: